oneWalker/egg-cos/README.md

 [download-image]: https://img.shields.io/npm/dm/@onewalker/egg-cos.svg?style=flat-square
 [download-url]: https://www.npmjs.com/package/@onewalker/egg-cos

-腾讯云存储在Egg.js框架插件 Tencent COS(Cloud Object Storage) Egg.js Plugin

 This plugin integrates Tencent Cloud Object Storage (COS) with the [Egg.js](https://eggjs.org/en/tutorials/index.html) framework, a Node.js framework developed by Alibaba Group.
-It supports two methods for file uploads: file mode and stream mode.
+It supports two methods for file uploads:
+- file mode：its better for small file is temporarily stored on the server during processing;
+- stream mode: for large files, server friendly;

 Initially, I attempted to contribute the stream mode functionality to another project, but did not receive a response from the owner.
 Therefore, I decided to release this plugin to the community.